bovetliu/mapcover/README.md

 For context menu, Mapcover provide one predefined css class `.mc-ascontextmenu`.
 So you can turn one element beneath "mapcover container element" into map context menu, by assigning this css class to that element.
 This css class `.mc-ascontextmenu` does not specify any concrete CSS, just serving as indentifier for Mapcover to know which one is context menu target.

+dependency: Backbone.js/Underscore.js, jQuery, Google Map,

-<a href="http://www.easysublease.org/mapcoverjs/" target="_blank">Goto 15seconds Mapcover.js Demo</a> and read following to learn it works.
+<a href="http://www.easysublease.org/mapcoverjs/" target="_blank">Goto 15s Mapcover.js Demo</a> and read following to learn it works.
 Then you can right click on map to start playing with Mapcover.

 Let's start from ["demo.js"](https://github.com/bovetliu/mapcover/blob/master/assets/js/demo.js)